-Supporting materials should include transcripts from any higher educational institutions attended (unofficial copies are sufficient at this stage), at least two letters of recommendation from persons qualified to appraise the applicant's scholarly potential and knowledge of the ancient languages, and GRE scores.
+Supporting materials should include transcripts from any higher educational institutions attended (unofficial copies are sufficient at this stage), and at least two letters of recommendation from persons qualified to appraise the applicant's scholarly potential and knowledge of the ancient languages.
 All of these, including the letters of recommendation, must be submitted online.
 We also encourage applicants to submit written samples of their work (preferably on a subject in Classics).

-The application form, transcripts, recommendations, GRE scores and writing sample should be sent to the Graduate School via the online application.
+The application form, transcripts, recommendations, and writing sample should be sent to the Graduate School via the online application.
+No specific length is required for the writing sample, but successful submissions have typically been in the range of 12 to 20 pages, double-spaced, and including a bibliography.
 All applications for fellowships and other financial aid must be received complete by January 15.
 (N.B.
 It is important to make sure that your application is complete by the deadline, so please inform your letter-writers that their letters must be submitted by January 15.)
 Successful applications for fellowship support are usually notified in February and March.

 After proficiency in languages is established, we expect students to pursue independent scholarly research projects in seminars and in theses and dissertations.
 Our offerings include a cycle of courses on the major ancient authors and genres, Greek and Latin composition, and advanced seminars on special topics.
 We particularly encourage applications from students whose interests coincide with the research areas of the faculty, and we welcome visits from interested students.

-For question relating to graduate admissions, please contact:
+For questions relating to graduate admissions, please contact:

 P.O.
 Box 400788